yoyokoyo/yoyokoyo/README.md

 # yoyokoyo
-This repository contains the source code of the website yoyokoyo.com
+This repository contains the source code of a website that displays the latest CVEs.